 Electric Grippers

-Electric grippers are a very popular choice for robot grippers and are used commonly throughout warehouses.
+Electric grippers are a very popular choice for robot arms and are used commonly throughout warehouses.
 They don’t offer the same level of gripping strength as hydraulic or pneumatic grippers, but are generally cheaper and are suitable for applications that require higher speeds and a lighter gripping force.
 Similar to pneumatic grippers, an electric gripper usually comes in two or three-jaw configurations, with 3-jaw grippers being chosen when round/cylindrical objects are being handled.